 The University of Alabama Theatre Festival, open to 7-12 grade students, offers several workshops ranging from acting and movement to technical theatre taught by faculty and MFA candidates.
 The festival has grown significantly over the past three years, reaching over 100 students since the fall of 2016.
 The festival includes an career workshop highlighting each careers in theatre and outside as well as information about each aspect of the department.

-Heading into its fourth year, the University of Alabama Dance Festival offers middle and high school students the opportunity to participate in a day of dance workshops with our outstanding students and faculty members.
-Offered every spring, the festival includes workshops, lunch, and a ticket to Dance Alabama!.
+Heading into its fifth year, the University of Alabama Dance Day offers high school students the opportunity to participate in a day of dance workshops with our outstanding students and faculty members.
+Offered every spring, the day includes workshops, lunch, and a ticket to Dance Alabama!.

 Our Explorer series allows students who are interested in theatre and dance to delve in and learn something new.
 There are programs in this series designed for pre-K, elementary, middle school, and high school.
 In recent years we have expanded these programs to provide access to the arts for students with autism as well!